Minio is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.

 Having setup your buckets, users, and policies - you can give out your minio external URL, and user access keys to your remote users, and they can S3-mount your buckets, interacting with them based on their user policy (read-only or read/write)

 I tested the S3 mount using goofys, "a high-performance, POSIX-ish Amazon S3 file system written in Go".

-First, I created ~/.aws/credentials, as follows:
+First, I created ~/.aws/credentials, as per the following example: